material-foundation/material-remixer/README.md

 ### Triggers

 Triggers are a convenient way to simulate events happening, to rapidly test event handling.
-They just run a callback when pulled.
+They just run a callback when triggered.

 ### Variables